-PANEL CONFIGURATION:
+CONFIGURATION:

-Address: Decimal number from 1 to 128 which is used to distinguish each panel on the panel communications bus.
-Address must match the dip switch setting on the rear of the panel.
-Systems requiring more than 128 panels are possible with enhanced controllers: refer to your Pesa Sales Representative for details.
+Address - A decimal number from 1 to 128 which is used to distinguish each panel on the panel communications bus.
+The address must match the dip switch settings on the rear of the panel.
+Systems requiring more than 128 panels are possible with enhanced controllers; refer to your PESA Sales Representative for details.

-Panel Name: Any 8 alphanumeric characters.
+Panel Name - Any 8 alphanumeric characters.
 Currently used only by the controller configuration program to provide a user-friendly method of referring to each panel.

-Priority: Choice of 3 priorities: Master, Supervisory, or Non-Supervisory.
+Priority - Choice of 3 priorities: Master, Supervisory or Non-Supervisory.
 Priorities are used when panel attempts to set or clear a destination Lock.
-Only the panel which set a Lock, or someone of higher priority can unlock a destination.
+Only the panel which set a Lock or someone of higher priority can unlock a destination once it is locked.
 The default setting is Non-Supervisory.

-Status Method: The panel displays status differently based on whether the panel is set for Follow (changing all levels assigned to panel) or Breakaway (changing only selected levels) operation.
+Status Method - The panel displays status differently based on whether the panel is set for Follow (changing all levels assigned to panel) or Breakaway (changing only selected levels) operation.
 In addition, you may select between 2 methods of displaying status when in Follow (NOTE: these methods only apply when the panel is set for Follow operation):

-Group Status: Panel will display status based on the Source Group which changed the current destination.
-If the panel receives status due to a Breakaway change request, or due to a change made elsewhere in the system, the panel will display the status of the Default Status Level (refer to the Controller Operations Manual for more details).

-Default Status Level Status: Panel will always display the status of the Default Status Level.
+- 1. Group Status Panel will display status based on the Source Group which changed the current destination.
+If the panel receives status due to a breakaway change request or due to a change made elsewhere in the system, the panel will display the status of the Default Status Level (refer to the Controller Operations Manual for more details). - 2.
+Default Status Level Status Panel will always display the status of the Default Status Level.